2004shweta/Kisaan_Bazar/README.md

 ## Features

 - **Farmers and Contractors:** Separate interfaces for both farmers and contractors. 👩‍🌾👨‍🌾
-- **Smart Contracts:** Automation of farming agreements to ensure that terms are met, and payments are processed on time. 🤖
 - **User-Friendly Dashboard:** Farmers can post crop details, and contractors can view and connect with farmers. 🖥️
 - **Database Management:** Mongoose and Express.js for managing farmers' and contractors' data. 📊
 - **Review System:** Allows farmers and contractors to provide feedback for further improvements. ⭐